 - anal intercourse.3

-In terms of payment, note that money or the thing of value exchanged does not have to go to the person who is performing the sex act.
+In terms of payment, money or the thing of value exchanged does not have to go to the person who is performing the sex act.
 It can be made to someone else.
-This is often referred to as
+This is commonly referred to as:

 - “pimping” or